God’s JIT (Just-In-Time) System

 Knowing God’s Ways #1

-First let’s take a look at some definitions of JIT.
+First, let’s take a look at some definitions of ‘Just-In-Time’

-Just in time (JIT) in business, it is a production strategy that strives to improve a business return on investment by reducing in-process inventory and associated carrying costs.
+In business the philosophy of Just in time JIT is simple: the storage of unused inventory (produced or partially produced items) is a waste of resources.
+JIT inventory systems expose hidden costs of keeping inventory.
+The philosophy behind JIT defines how inventory is viewed and how it relates to management.
 (In other words, the more parts or units that are in the process or waiting for the next stage of production or are completed but awaiting shipment etc. the more cost is involved.)
 To meet JIT objectives, the process relies on signals or Kanban between different points in the process, which tell production when to make the next part.
-The philosophy of JIT is simple: the storage of unused inventory is a waste of resources.
-JIT inventory systems expose hidden costs of keeping inventory.
-The JIT inventory philosophy defines how inventory is viewed and how it relates to management.

 How does JIT relate to the Bible?